JhonGutang/GradeQSlot/README.md

 ## Installation

-Follow these steps to set up and run the project locally.
+Follow these steps after cloning to set up and run the project locally.

 ### Backend Setup